 Start Writing Crime Fiction

 Crime fiction is the biggest-selling genre in the UK and this course will help you to incorporate its building blocks into your own writing.
-Join Nicola Upson, author of the Josephine Tey books, to explore the genre’s themes and appeal, looking at creating credible worlds and characters, developing and structuring story and building page-turning, tension-filled scenes.
+Join the Queen of Domestic Noir, Julia Crouch, for an online creative writing course which will teach you how to write a crime novel.
+Explore the genre’s themes and appeal; looking at creating credible worlds and characters, developing and structuring story and building page-turning, tension-filled scenes.